bottlepy/bottle/docs/tutorial.rst

 .. rubric:: Caching

 Templates are cached in memory after compilation.
-Modifications made to the template files will have no affect until you clear the template cache.
+Modifications made to the template files will have no effect until you clear the template cache.
 Call ``bottle.TEMPLATES.clear()`` to do so.
 Caching is disabled in debug mode.

 .. highlight:: python